Israelis Vote in 3rd Election in a Year Focused on Netanyahu

 Gantz says he favors a national unity government with Likud, but only if it rids itself of its longtime leader because of the corruption charges against him.
 Netanyahu, who still enjoys widespread support in his party, insists he must remain prime minister in any unity deal.

 With his career on the line, Netanyahu has campaigned furiously.
 He's taken a hard turn to the right in hopes of rallying his nationalist base, promising to expand and annex West Bank settlements.
-His surrogates have spread unfounded allegations claiming his opponent is corrupt, unstable and susceptible to blackmail by Iran.
+In a campaign that has been marked by ugly smears, Netanyahu's surrogates have spread unfounded allegations claiming Gantz is corrupt, unstable and susceptible to blackmail by Iran.

+The most recent attempt appears to have backfired.
+Recordings have revealed Netanyahu lied on live television about not being involved in a plot to secretly record a Gantz consultant disparaging his boss.
+Channel 12 aired audio Sunday night of Netanyahu speaking to the rabbi who clandestinely recorded the Gantz adviser and discussing when it would be leaked to the media.

 Opinion polls forecast similar results to the previous two stalemates, and the deadlock raises the possibility of a fourth election in quick succession.